 You can also experience sleeping inside the kasbah.
 However, do keep in mind that there is no electricity within the fortress.

 5. Erg Chebbi dunes

-The largest and magnificent desert in the world, the Sahara is mesmerizing.
+The largest and most magnificent desert in the world, the Sahara is mesmerising.
 In Morocco’s eastern Sahara region, the grand dunes of Erg Chebbi can be observed near Merzouga.